Picking a company name in Hong Kong

 4 minute read

-The first important step before incorporating a local limited company is to pick a company name in Hong Kong.
-When it comes to picking a company name in Hong Kong, you want to make sure that all the requirements for registration are complete.
+The first important step before incorporating a local limited company in Hong Kong is to pick a company name.
+When it comes to picking a company name in Hong Kong, you want to make sure that the proposed name is suitable for registration.

-You cannot take the risk of choosing a name that does not qualify for approval.
-You may need to file a new application if the first one gets rejected based on your incorrect company name format.
+You cannot take the risk of choosing a name that may be rejected by the Companies Registry.
+It would cost you time and money to file a new application.
 So if the company name is so important, how should you go about it?

 Picking a company name for registration

 You may choose a company name in either English or Chinese for registration in Hong Kong.
 However, the Hong Kong company name cannot be a combination of both English and Chinese.
-If you wish to pick an English name for your company, it must have the word “Limited” at the end.
+If you wish to pick an English name for your company, it must have the word “Limited” (in full, not the short form “Ltd.”) at the end.

 Of course, you cannot choose a company name that is already in use in Hong Kong.
-You cannot use a name that has been chosen by another company and is already in the process of being registered.
-Any name that it is the duplicate of a body corporate incorporated will not be accepted.
+You cannot use a name that is already in the process of being registered.
+Any name that is the duplicate of a body corporate already incorporated will not be approved.

 Hong Kong company name should not give an impression that it is connected to the government or any of its department.
 You cannot use a name that is opposed to public interest or offensive.
 Such names are easily rejected.
-The name is confirmed only when it gets an approval from the government without objection.
+The name is confirmed only when it gets an approval from the government without objection, i.e. when the company is incorporated with the Certificate of Incorporation duly issued.

 Additionally, you cannot use a name whose use amounts to a criminal offence in the Registrar’s opinion.